3 Types of lead magnets that are perfect for service businesses

 What each of these lead magnets has in common is that they can be created quickly and efficiently.

-And I want to stress, that it shouldn’t take you weeks (or even a month!) to create a lead magnet.
+And I want to stress that creating a lead magnet shouldn’t take you weeks (or even a month!).

 If it is, then you may be seriously overcomplicating this marketing activity.

-1 What you want to sell to the people who are going to download your lead magnet.
-There must be a link so that you build your list with QUALIFIED leads.
+1. What do you want to sell to the people who download your lead magnet?
+(There must be a link so that you build your list with QUALIFIED leads).

-Once you’ve determined these two things, you can move forward to designing a lead magnet that will work best for your business.
+Once you’ve determined these two things, you can design a lead magnet that will work best for your service-based small business.

 So, here are three types of lead magnets that are perfect for a service business: